harmony-one/h/progress/rikako-hatoya.md

-2025-06-02 MonL Started working on changing script to use a [different SDK](https://github.com/nomeida/hyperliquid/blob/main/README.md).
+2025-06-02 Mon: Started working on changing script to use a [different SDK](https://github.com/nomeida/hyperliquid/blob/main/README.md).
 Working on service file to adjust for new method calls.

+---

 2025-06-01 Sun (1.5h): In-depth review of [Hyperliquid API documentation](https://hyperliquid.gitbook.io/hyperliquid-docs/for-developers/api/exchange-endpoint) and [SDK](https://github.com/nktkas/hyperliquid?tab=readme-ov-file).
 Looked into methods and  implementations for Exchange endpoint and Subscriptions (websocket).